rbnguyen231/trailhead-sfdx-project-dh/README.md

 # Salesforce DX Project: Next Steps

-Built as part of the *Develop an App with Salesforce CLI and Source Control*.
+Built as part of the *Develop an App with Salesforce CLI and Source Control* trailhead module.
 In addition to this, this project was also used to learn the basics of CircleCI and how to set up a CI/CD YAML file for Salesforce.